nichomueller/ROManifolds.jl/docs/src/index.md

-# ROM.jl
+# ROManifolds.jl

-Welcome to the documentation for ROM.
+Welcome to the documentation for ROManifolds.

 !!! note